vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Running a discussion
 *********************

-On an ongoing basis, discussion managers run the course discussions by making contributions and guiding student posts into threads.
+On an ongoing basis, discussion administrators run the course discussions by making contributions and guiding student posts into threads.
 Techniques that you can use throughout your course to make discussions successful follow.

 ========================
 Seeding a discussion
 ========================

-Before you contribute to a discussion, you can decide whether you want your post to be identified as coming from a staff member or community TA, or appear without that identifier.
-Depending on the subject and purpose of your post, one or the other might be more appropriate to spark discussion and inform students.
+Before you contribute to a discussion, you can decide whether you want to be identified as a staff member or community TA, or to appear like other students' work.
+Depending on the subject and your purpose, one or the other might be more appropriate to spark discussion and inform students.

-* To identify your posts with your role, log in with your discussion manager email address and add the post or response.
-The responses and comments that you make include a colored banner with either "Staff" or "Community TA".

-* To post as a student, you must set up an alternate user account with a different email address, register for the course, and tehn join the discussion.
-These contributions do not have a banner and appear like any other student post.
-See :ref:`Seed a Discussion Space in Your Course`.

 You can also post anonymously.
 Regardless of your role, you can choose to make a post anonymous.
 However, you may want to discourage your students from posting anonymously, and therefore choose not to use this option yourself.

+* To identify your posts with your role, log in with your discussion administrator email address and add the post or response.
+The responses and comments that you make include a colored banner with either "Staff" or "Community TA".

+* To post as a student, you must set up an alternate, test account with a different email address, go to the course URL and register, and then join the discussion.
+Reponses and comments do not have a banner and appear like any other student post.

+Note:: Posts by discussion administrators do not include a colored "Staff" or "Community TA" banner.
+Only responses to posts and comments made on responses do.

 ==========================================
 Using conventions in discussion subjects